mendix/docs/content/en/docs/refguide/modeling/integration/machine-learning-kit/ml-model-mapping/ml-model-mapping.md

 ## 1 Introduction

-Studio Pro [9.23](/releasenotes/studio-pro/9.23/] and above supports integrating machine learning models built using common AI framework and language into your Mendix Studio Pro apps.
+Studio Pro [9.23](/releasenotes/studio-pro/9.23/] and above supports integrating machine learning (ML) models into your Mendix Studio Pro apps.

 For a list of supported models, see [Supported Frameworks and Libraries](/refguide/machine-learning-kit/#supported-frameworks).

-## 2 Adding a Mapping to Your App
+## 2 Adding a ML Mapping to Your App

 To add a ML model to your app, do the following: